-Other enforcement effort may be directed to monitoring for early setting before the season opening, patrolling for fishing in local closures announced in-season, protection of glass sponge reefs (closed areas), undersize prawns and follow up on delinquent logbook reporting.
+Other enforcement effort may be directed to monitoring for early setting before the season opening, patrolling for fishing in local closures announced in-season, protection of glass sponge reefs (closed areas), vessel monitoring system (VMS) reporting, undersize prawns and follow up on delinquent logbook reporting.

-Funding for enforcement of the single haul management program provided to DFO from industry within the terms of the collaborative agreement is negotiated annually (Section 8.1).
+Funding for a compliance assessment related to new programs provided to DFO from industry within the terms of the collaborative agreement is negotiated annually (Section 9.1).

-10. PERFORMANCE REVIEW
+11. PERFORMANCE REVIEW

-Performance indicators are reported in the Post-season Review (Section 16).
+Performance indicators are reported in the Post-season Review (Section 17).

-10.1.
+11.1.
 Stock Assessment